devops-champ/app-containerization-project/_docs/container-security-best-pactices.md

 - System tools included in the image

-In this project let us intergrate the popular well known container image scanner tool called `Snyk' using Github actions.
+In this project, we'll integrate Snyk, a popular container security scanner, using GitHub Actions.

 1. Create an account at [snyk.io](https://snyk.io).